NawaMan/LayoutMode/README.md

 LayoutMode helpes to organize CSS rules for resposive website.

 # Introduction
-LayoutMode allows CSS rules to be organized in to modes which are in turned controlled by media query.
+LayoutMode allows CSS rules to be organized into modes which are in turned controlled by media query.
 In the nute shell, LM decouple media query and the CSS rules.
 With LM, media queries can be created to select named modes.
 The modes are, then, translated to classes of body element.
-The actualy sylying CSS rules can then be tided to the modes of the body.
+The actualy style CSS rules can then be tided to the modes of the body.

 Before